5/30/21

 5/19/21

-Shortcut Crock Pot Hamburger Steaks and Gravy!
-A super simple slow cooker recipe for Hamburger Steaks or Salisbury Steak using FROZEN ground beef patties and just a few other ingredients.
+Shortcut Crock Pot Hamburger Steaks & Gravy!
+An easy slow cooker recipe for hamburger steaks and gravy (or Salisbury steak) using frozen ground beef patties such as Bubba Burgers and just a few other ingredients.

 I work from home now (one of the only good things that came from 2020!) but before that, I left home for the office around 7AM every morning then didn’t get back until about 6PM.